 We’re planning a home exchange with a couple who have a Paris apartment in our favorite part of the city, and I can’t wait to be off!
 It will be our fifth (or sixth?) exchange, and we hope it will be as successful as the others.
 To make sure, we’ve taken the time to have real conversations with our home exchange partners.

-Email is fine for asking questions and sharing detailed information.
+Messaging through the home swap website or email is fine for asking questions and sharing detailed information.
 But it’s the back and forth of direct conversation, either on the phone or via Skype, that helps you get to know one another, develop trust, clarify expectations, and avoid misunderstandings.

 Here are some tips for helpful conversations with your home exchange partners.